-- $\bullet \ \ \textbf{handler} \ (\textit{tornado.web.RequestHandler}) \textbf{the current request handler}$ - data (dict) The formdata of the login form.
+- handler (tornado.web.RequestHandler) the current request handler - data (dict) The formdata of the login form.
 The default form has 'username' and 'password' fields.

 The username of the authenticated user, or None if Authentication failed.
-If the Authenticator has state associated with the user, it can return a dict with the keys 'name' and 'auth_state', where 'name' is the username and 'auth_state' is a dictionary of auth state that will be persisted.
+The Authenticator may return a dict instead, which MUST have a key 'name' holding the username, and may have two optional keys set - 'auth_state', a dictionary of of auth state that will be persisted; and 'admin', the admin setting value for the user.